Torque & Rotational Motion Simulator

 Who Uses This Simulator?

-This torque and rotational motion simulator is designed for TVET students, mechanical engineering undergraduates, physics learners, and technicians studying dynamics of machines.
+This torque and rotational motion simulator is designed for engineering students, mechanical engineering undergraduates, physics learners, and technicians studying dynamics of machines.
 It covers concepts tested in engineering mechanics courses including torque calculations, moment of inertia for standard shapes, rotational equilibrium, and rolling motion dynamics.
 Use the Explore mode to study 12 torque concepts with worked examples, Practice mode for unlimited random problems, and Quiz mode to test your mastery.

 Explore Related Simulators